vuejs/vuepress/docs/guide/migration.md

 Theme authors can use their own way to allow users to custom styles, and not be limited with stylus.

-If you are using default theme, the palette system is still available but migrated to SASS.
+If you are using default theme, the palette system is still available but migrated to SASS, while most variables have been migrated to CSS variables.
 See [Default Theme > Styles](../reference/default-theme/styles.md).

 ### Conventional Files Change